Missing California Kindergarten Teacher Jamie Tull Found Alive Three Weeks After Car Crash

 “I don’t think she had any insight or desire to be found.
 She was just trying to get to Yosemite.”

-Neither authorities nor Jamie Tull’s family members have commented publicly about to what extent the teacher’s mental health issues may have contributed to her disappearance and current state.
+Neither authorities, nor Jamie Tull’s family members have commented publicly about to what extent the teacher’s mental health issues may have contributed to her disappearance and current state.
 However, as Fox 40 reports, this is not the first time that Jamie has gone missing.

 Jamie Devenport (Tull) went missing almost two weeks ago.
 This morning she was found alive east of Planada in Merced County. pic.twitter.com/6CnJJ8I8qB